 Need help convincing your healthcare insurer that you deserve reimbursement for your hyperhidrosis treatments?
-The answers to the questions below may help.
-Consider using them in appeal letters to your health insurer (see our When You've Been Denied Coverage page).
+The answers to the questions below and the key facts at the bottom of this page are persuasive and may help.

-Or, if you find yourself trying to decide whether you can afford the out-of-pocket expenses of hyperhidrosis treatments, use the questions below to figure out how excessive sweating currently affects your finances.
-Perhaps, by spending money on treatments, you may be able to save in other areas.
+Additionally, if you find yourself trying to decide whether you can afford out-of-pocket expenses for hyperhidrosis treatments, use the questions below to determine how excessive sweating currently affects your finances.
+Treatments that provide you with relief from symptoms may empower you to save (or earn) in other areas.

-- Dry-cleaning and stain removal?
+- Dry-cleaning, laundering and/or stain removal?

 - Pads, "shields", towels, or materials to absorb perspiration?